univention/univention-corporate-server/doc/manual/shares/quota.rst

 .. figure:: /images/quota-overview.*
    :alt: The UMC module *File system quotas*

-   The UMC module :guilabel:`File system quotas`
+   The UMC module *File system quotas*

 The current quota status (activated/deactivated) is shown and can be changed with *Activate* and *Deactivate*.